Welcome to the new KidsHealth website! See what is new.

 Is my child very sick?

-Healthy young children can have up to 8 to 12 colds or upper respiratory tract infections each year.
+Healthy young tamariki (children) can have several colds or upper respiratory tract infections each year.
 These are a normal part of childhood.

-What do you do if you think your child is sick?
+What to do if you think your child is sick

-If you are worried about your child, whether or not there is a fever, you should take them to your doctor.
+If you are worried about your child, whether or not they have a fever, get medical help.

 You could: